dhong9/levelAndCrop/README.md

 ![United 737 Star Alliance SFO arrival - fixed](./assets/examples/United737_StarAlliance_SFO_Arrival_Fixed.JPG)

+The add-on optimizes how much image is kept, so your image's original aspect ratio may be lost.

 # Installation
 You can either download this repository as a zip folder or clone it with Git.
 If you downloaded the zip folder, you will need to unzip it.